caplena/knowledge-base/docs/06-02-AI-assignments.md

 ### Understanding of Topics

 The AI does *not* work like a keyword matching algorithm.
 Instead, it attempts to *understand* the topics.
 This means you don't have to add any synonyms, it already knows that `Overpriced` and `Too expensive` mean the same thing.
-See [Topic Properties](03-01-Topics.md#topic-properties) to understand which topic properties are relevant for the AI.
+See [topic properties](03-01-Topics.md#topic-properties) to understand which topic properties are relevant for the AI.

 For sentiment-enabled topics, only *one sentiment version* is assigned at the time, i.e. a row cannot have the `positive` and `negative` version of a topic at the same time.